-Looking for a static caravan at Dinlle Caravan Park in Gwynedd?
-This peaceful caravan and holiday park is popular with local families keen to explore the North Welsh coast and the mountains beyond.
+Dinlle Caravan Park in Gwynedd is a peaceful caravan and holiday park is popular with local families keen to explore the North Welsh coast and the mountains beyond.
 The park site benefits from an off-grid location, while it is still convenient to reach through main roads and local avenues.

 Dinlle Caravan Park visitors will benefit from a friendly, welcoming atmosphere, as well as a variety of facilities on-site for families of all ages.
 Park visitors will benefit from entertainment, leisure facilities and everyday amenities without the need to leave the resort.
 The community is close to several coastal and green walks ideal for short trips out.